 If you had to choose just one variety, it is by far the one I recommend: Papua vanilla - Tahitensis Gourmet - Refined.

-DRY TAHITENSIS VANILLA
+DRY VANILLA TAHITENSIS

 It offers a very high number of vanilla beans per kg.
-Ideal for example for the manufacturers of arranged rum, industrialists of the extraction of aromas, dairies who wish a visual and a beautiful aromatic in their recipes.
+Ideal for example for the manufacturers of arranged rum, industrialists of the extraction of flavours, dairies who wish a visual and a beautiful aromatic in their recipes.

 The aromatic amplitude of dry Tahitensis vanilla offers sweet, spicy and caramelized notes